Story and photo by Jesse Muñoz/COC Sports Information Director

 That output gave COC starter JP Caire (1-1) all the support he would need with the Cougars leading 11-0 after the first three frames.

 Caire allowed two earned runs on three hits and five walks across five innings to get the win.
 He struck out one batter before giving way to Sam Stulman in relief.

 Despite the early advantage Canyons added seven more runs in the fourth to extinguish nearly all hopes of an Olympian comeback.
-Alex Ballesteros, Brendan Vela, Davis Cop, Grodell, DJ Kougher and Mann all drove home runs in the inning.
+Alex Ballesteros, Brendon Vela, Davis Cop, Grodell, DJ Kougher and Mann all drove home runs in the inning.